-But I have long since grown out of the pediatrician’s office so my mother needs a new solution and finds it: Weight Watchers.
+Since I have long since grown out of the pediatrician’s office my mother needs a new solution and finds it: Weight Watchers.
 Meetings held Wednesday nights at the Sheraton Hotel in Northbrook, Illinois, ten minutes from our house.
 I decide to go alone.

 Down the winding staircase of the hotel I follow the rumbling voices to a small conference room and join the line of people waiting to be weighed.
 I make eye contact with no one.
 Wearing my heavy clothes, chocolate brown corduroys, a white blouse and a bulky salmon-colored cotton knit sweater I am trying to “get in” to the program.
 The minimum weight loss goal is ten pounds and I’ll just barely make it.
 The scale tips at 128 ½ pounds.
 I am accepted.